JimRottinger/learnings/TypeScript/notes.md

 }
 ```

-*At this point you should scroll down and complete Exercise 1*
+*At this point you should should be able to complete exercise 1 in the exercises file.*

 ## Object Shape